oguerrer/ppi4hc/README.md

 The repository is organized into three folders:
 - `code`: contains all the scripts needed to process the raw datasets and perform the simulations for the analysis
 - `data`: provides all the necessary data
 - `figures`: provides high resolution files of all the figures in the report
+- `tables`: contains the tables from the report

 ## The code
 The code is organized into sequential Python scripts.
 They should be run in the order indicated by the number in the filenames.